xiaolai/regular-investing-in-box/docs/en/README.md

 >Your brain contains three roles: the driver, the white horse, and the black horse.

 More importantly, these three roles must be friends with each other instead of enemies.
-In addition to continuously learning, the driver must be in constant communication with the black horse and the white horse, helping them develop new and correct emotions and intuition that allow the chariot, which is the whole of you, to be its best.
+In addition to continuously learning, the driver must be in constant communication with the black horse and the white horse, helping them develop new and correct emotions and intuitions that allow the chariot, which is the whole of you, to be its best.

 Always remember: